Makes 4 to 6 servings

 - 4 cups large-dice potatoes

-- 3 tablespoons fish sauce plus as needed
+- 3 tablespoons fish sauce (gluten-free, if needed), plus more as needed

 - 3 tablespoons tamarind pulp

-- 2 tablespoons palm sugar plus as needed
+- 2 tablespoons palm sugar or brown sugar, plus more as needed

 - 6 cinnamon sticks